Dansti/MusicVisuals/README.md

 My assignment is a music visualiser that changes how it looks based on the music played with two visualisers that are displayed based on where in the song you are.
 I included rewind and song selection features, as I noticed that hadn't been done that often with one song being emphasied, whereas music visualisers should aim to make any type of music to become beautiful.
-I also included a rewind feature to restart a song if desired.

 # Instructions